air40/raiku-project-info/raiku_overview.md

 - Protection from transaction value extraction (MEV / sandwiching)
 - Pre-confirmations for faster execution

-By separating **execution** and **consensus** through decoupled block building systems, Raiku unlocks new revenue opportunities for validators and builders while structurally improving incentives across the Solana ecosystem.

 **Put simply:**
 Applications can secure priority, reduce latency, and achieve institutional-grade performance.
 Developers can build high-speed, specialized apps that integrate seamlessly with Solana.